xma711/notebook/software_engineering/docker/README.md

 run both containers with port mapping (e.g. docker run -p 2222:22 image_name), then
 ssh -p 2222 username@host_ip_addr
 from one container to another.
-host_ip_addr is the ip address of the host where a container runs.
+Host_ip_addr is the ip address of the host where a container runs.

-dockerfile
+Dockerfile
 ---------------------

-when building the dockerfile, i can add "-t repo_name" to indicate which repo the newly created image belong to.
+When building the dockerfile, i can add "-t repo_name" to indicate which repo the newly created image belong to.

-e.g. *sudo docker build -t xma711/ubuntu:extra_tag .*
+E.g. *sudo docker build -t xma711/ubuntu:extra_tag .*

 and then i can do a "sudo docker push xma711/ubuntu" to push the image to my repo.

-sometimes need to do a "sudo docker login" first
+Sometimes need to do a "sudo docker login" first

 ENTRYPOINT:
 The ENTRYPOINT of an image is similar to a COMMAND because it specifies what executable to run when the container starts,